cta0930/cta0930/README.md

 # 🛡️ Welcome to my GitHub!

-Hi, I’m Mav, a aspiring **pen tester** and cybersecurity pro.
-I love learning new techniques in ethical hacking!
+Hi, I’m C.T., an aspiring **pen tester** and cybersecurity pro.
+I love learning new techniques in ethical hacking and coding for fun!

 ---